-In scoring PI 2.3.3 SI (b), the team should evaluate information relating to the impact of the UoA's fishing gear on habitat within the UoA's fishing area.
+In scoring PI 2.3.3 SI (b), the team should evaluate information relating to the impact of the UoA's fishing gear on habitats within the managed area.
 This includes information on the spatial and temporal distribution of the UoA's fishing activity relative to the distribution of habitats.
 For habitat-forming species associated with more sensitive habitats, the team should also consider information on catches of these species in the UoA.
 The team should also consider information regarding the impact of the UoA's fishing gear on all impacted habitats, including both initial impact and recovery time.

-Guidance to Table B3 Information needed to determine compliance with management regulations ▲
+Guidance to Table B3 Information needed to determine compliance with management regulations